-Because a certain portion of our expenses is incurred in currencies other than the NIS, our results of operations may be harmed by currency fluctuations and inflation.
+Because a certain portion of our expenses is incurred in currencies other than U.S. dollars, our results of operations may be harmed by currency fluctuations and inflation.

-Our reporting and functional currency is the NIS, and we pay a substantial portion of our expenses in NIS.
+From our inception through January 1, 2018, our functional and presentation currency was the NIS.
+Management conducted a review of the functional currency and decided to change its functional and presentation currency to U.S. dollars from the NIS effective January 1, 2018.
+These changes were based on an assessment by our management that U.S. dollars is the primary currency of the economic environment in which we operate.
 Part of our expenses are payable in U.S. dollars or in Euros as well as the revenues from our licensing arrangements that are payable in U.S. dollars and Canadian dollars, we expect our revenues from future licensing arrangements to be denominated in U.S. dollars or in Euros.
-As a result, we are exposed to the currency fluctuation risks relating to the recording of our revenues in NIS.
-For example, if the NIS strengthens against either the U.S. dollar or the Euro, our reported revenues in NIS may be lower than anticipated.
-The Israeli rate of inflation has not offset or compounded the effects caused by fluctuations between the NIS and the U.S. dollar or the Euro.
 To date, we have not engaged in hedging transactions.
-Although the Israeli rate of inflation has not had a material adverse effect on our financial condition during 2015, 2016, or 2017 to date, we may, in the future, decide to enter into currency hedging transactions to decrease the risk of financial exposure from fluctuations in the exchange rates of the currencies mentioned above in relation to the NIS.
+Although the Israeli rate of inflation has not had a material adverse effect on our fluctuations in the exchange rates of the currencies mentioned above in relation to U.S. dollars.
 These measures, however, may not adequately protect us from material adverse effects.